Save Babbinswood Farm

 1732541610_veg_meat_miilk_circle.png

 The Jones family at Babbinswood are being forced to sell half of their farm to finance the divorce settlement.
 This is not a lone story.
 Farmers are often asset rich but cash poor, and as asset accumulation and development drives up the value of land, this disparity only grows.
+A divorce settlement for half the land of a small family farm such as this can never be paid on a normal farmer's income.

 Across the country and indeed the world, small family farms are being sold every day, often lost to development, commercial interests or investment funds due to land’s high and increasing value.

 It seemed as if this could happen here too, but the community have come together to change that story.
-Now is the chance for everyone to own part of Shropshire’s beautiful landscape and safe guard the land for purpose, not profit.
+Now is the chance for everyone to own part of Shropshire’s beautiful landscape and safeguard the land for purpose, not profit.

 • October 2023 Just Giving Page set up by a family friend